 Social cooperation often relies on individuals' spontaneous norm obedience when there is no punishment for violation or reward for compliance.
-Previous studies have suggested that an individual's tendency toward norm conformity is affected by what he/she believes others would do in a similar situation (i.e. empirical expectations of norm compliance) and what he/she believes others think he/she ought to do (i.e. normative expectations of norm compliance.)
+Previous studies have suggested that an individual's tendency toward norm conformity is affected by what he/she believes others would do in a similar situation (i.e., empirical expectations of norm compliance) and what he/she believes others think he/she ought to do (i.e., normative expectations of norm compliance.)
 Yet little is known about whether people have an intrinsic desire to obtain norm-revealing empirical information (i.e. what the majority does or did) and/or normative information (i.e. what the majority think one ought to do) when making decisions.
 If they do, we would expect individuals not just to actively look for information, but also to be prepared to pay for it.
 The answer to this question is important, especially for policy-makers who want to design policies aimed at influencing people's pro-social behavior.
 To boost norm compliance, policy makers may have to influence people's expectations via careful diffusion of norm-relevant information.
 In this paper, we design novel experiments to investigate individuals' demand for empirical/normative information in an environment that involves norm conformity.

-To date, a large number of interesting research findings have left little doubt that social norms can be an important motivator of individual decision-making (e.g. Fehr and Fischbacher, 2004).
-For example, people reciprocate trust even when it is in their own self-interest not to do so (Berg et al, 1995; Cox, 2004), and cooperate in social dilemmas even when their defection would go undetected (Ledyard, 1995).
-On the other hand, if social norms guide decision-making, we must explain why we see variations in norm conformity across different situations (Dawes et al, 1977).
+To date, a large number of interesting research findings have left little doubt that social norms can be an important motivator of individual decision-making (e.g. Fehr and Urs 2004).
+For example, people reciprocate trust even when it is in their own selfinterest not to do so (Berg et al. 1995; Cox 2004), and cooperate in social dilemmas even when their defection would go undetected (Ledyard 1995).
+On the other hand, if social norms guide decision-making, we must explain why we see variations in norm conformity across different situations (Dawes et al. 1977).
 Recent research has begun to shed light on the underlying mechanism of how norms influence behavior.
-One possible explanation is that individuals have a conditional preference for following a norm, provided certain empirical and normative expectations are met (Bicchieri, 2006).
+One possible explanation is that individuals have a conditional preference for following a norm, provided certain empirical and normative expectations are met (Bicchieri 2006).
 This view of social norms suggests that an individual's expectations and subsequent behavior would be affected by norm-revealing information even if it is payoff-irrelevant.
-Previous empirical research has shown the influence of information on pro-social behavior, even when the information is payoff irrelevant (see, e.g. Bardsley and Sausgruber, 2005; Bicchieri and Xiao, 2008; Bicchieri and Chavez, 2009; Cason and Mui, 1998; Frey and Meier, 2004; Krupka and Weber, 2008).
+Previous empirical research has shown the influence of information on pro-social behavior, even when the information is payoff irrelevant (see, e.g. Bardsley and Sausgruber 2005; Bicchieri and Xiao 2008; Bichieri and Chavez 2009; Cason and Mui 1998; Frey and Meier 2004; Krupka and Weber 2009).

 However, one important and as yet unanswered question is whether individuals have an intrinsic desire to obtain norm-revealing information before making a decision.
-The social psychology literature on informational and normative influence (Deutsch and Gerard, 1955; Kelley, 1952) tells us that, when people are uncertain about how to act because the situation is ambiguous, they will try to gather information about the behavior/expectations of others similarly situated.
-However, this literature does not explore people's willingness to pay for such information, even if the gathering process may itself involve some cost.
-Thus, the fact that gathering information is often costly
+The social psychology literature on informational and normative influence (Deutsch and Gerard 1955; Kelley 1952) tells us that, when people are uncertain about how to act because the situation is ambiguous, they will try to gather information about the

-&lt;sup>1 See Bicchieri, 2006; Bicchieri and Xiao, 2008; Bicchieri and Chavez (2009); Cason and Mui, 1998; Bardsley and Sausgruber, 2005; Krupka and Weber, 2006; Sugden, 1998 and 2004.
+&lt;sup>1 See Bicchieri 2006; Bicchieri and Xiao 2008; Bichieri and Chavez 2009; Cason and Mui 1998; Bardsley and Sausgruber 2005; Krupka and Weber 2009; Sugden 1998, 2004.

 &lt;sup>2 Assuming conditional preferences for following a social norm is different from assuming a pro-social preference.
-The latter implies one should not be influenced by information about other people's beliefs or behavior contrary to one's preference. (see Bicchieri (2006, Ch.3) for details).
-The details about the differences among empirical expectation, normative expectation and second-order expectation are discussed in Bicchieri (2006, Ch.
+The latter implies one should not be influenced by information about other people's beliefs or behavior contrary to one's preference. (see Bicchieri (2006, Chap.
+3) for details).
+The details about the differences among empirical expectation, normative expectation and second-order expectation are discussed in Bicchieri (2006, Chap.
 1).